Your tax-free personal allowance starts to be withdrawn when your income exceeds £100,000

 When your income tops £100,000 you might want to celebrate.
 But as soon as it does, you will be entering the 60% and over club.
 One of the highest income tax rate club’s in Europe that no dentist wants to be in.

 The official rate of income tax for anyone with a taxable income between £50,000 and £150,000, is 40%.
-However, since 2010 there is an anomaly for anyone earning over £100,000 at 60%.
+However, since 2010 there is a 60% rate anomaly for anyone earning over £100,000.
 This rate doesn’t officially exist but many thousands of dentists are affected by it.

 How are dentist tax rates at 60%?

 Everyone starts with a tax-free personal allowance, so you don’t pay any tax on the first £12,500 of your income.
-However, when your income goes over £100,000, the allowance is gradually withdrawn.
+When your income goes over £100,000, the allowance starts to withdraw.

 For every £2 you earn over £100,000, the personal allowance is reduced by £1.
 Once your income gets to £125,000, you have no personal allowance at all.
 The total cost of losing your personal allowance is an extra £5,000.